memory-agape/memoin/README.md

 # What is memoin
-memoin (this project) concept is easy to use virtual currency exchanger APIs.
-Which is optimized use to easy as virtual currency exchangers APIs.
+memoin (this project) is an SDK for PHP which is made to support many virtual currency exchangers. memoin utilizes API provided by exchangers in order that the system makes it possible to optimize transactions over virtual currencies.

 # Requirements